There are many benefits of using technology in healthcare organizations.

 Voice recognition technology is one benefit that has come a long way in recent years.
 The healthcare industry is one of the few industries that rely heavily on such technology.
 This is because documenting important data pertaining to patients is crucial for any medical organization.

-But documenting information is not the sole purpose of voice recognition; the particular voice document has to be produced in such a way that it can be used by the medical organization for downstream functions such as quality assurance, medical reviews, and billing.
+But documenting information is not the sole purpose of medical voice recognition software.
+The particular voice document has to be produced in such a way that it can be used by the medical organization for downstream functions such as quality assurance, medical reviews, and billing.

-In 2013, nearly two-thirds of hospitals in the United States were penalized by Medicare due to readmissions.
+If we can go back to 2013 for a minute, let’s remember that nearly two-thirds of hospitals in the United States were penalized by Medicare due to readmissions.
 In free text that has been transcribed, voice data can be used to predict readmissions.

 A main benefit of using voice recognition technology is that voice data can be reused as many times as one desires.
 This translates to better, accurate, and immediate care available for the purposes of billing.

 Therefore, physicians and clinicians who document healthcare through voice transcription are able to attend to more patients, thereby raising their billing for the extra hours worked.
-On average, they are able to see one-third more patients than they could by using the EMR’s structured template.
+On average, they are able to see one-third more patients than they could by using the EHR structured template.